ashylo/calculator-grpc-docker/README.md

 # Simple Calculator using Python & gRPC

-Simple POC of calculator that demonstrates communication between Docker containers using gRPC and Protobuf.
+Simple POC that demonstrates communication between Docker containers using gRPC and Protobuf.

 ## Quick start